Medicare Premiums and Deductibles for 2017

-Medicare beneficiaries are responsible for certain out-of-pocket costs, including premiums, deductibles, copayments and/or coinsurance for Medicare Part A and Part B. If you’re enrolled in a Medicare Advantage plan or Medicare Part D Prescription Drug Plan, your costs may vary by plan.
+As a Medicare beneficiary, you may need to pay certain out-of-pocket costs, such as premiums, deductibles, copayments and/or coinsurance.
+These costs are generally standardized for covered services under Original Medicare, Part A and Part B. If you’re enrolled in a Medicare Advantage plan or Medicare Part D Prescription Drug Plan, your out-of-pocket costs may vary by plan.

 A premium is the monthly amount you pay for your Medicare coverage or Medicare insurance plan.
 A deductible is the amount you must pay out-of-pocket each year before your Medicare plan begins sharing costs with you.
 (Your other out-of-pocket costs may include coinsurance and copayments.)

 Premium and deductible amounts may change each year.
 The Centers for Medicare & Medicaid Services (CMS) usually publishes the Medicare Part A and Medicare Part B rates for the following plan year around the middle of October or November.
-Medicare-approved private insurance companies publish the new Medicare Part D Prescription Drug Plan and Medicare Advantage plan premium and deductible rates for the following year starting October 1, and beneficiaries can enroll in those plans at those rates during the Annual Election Period (October 7 through December 15) for the following plan year.
+Medicare-approved private insurance companies publish the new stand-alone Medicare Part D Prescription Drug Plan and Medicare Advantage plan premium and deductible rates for the following year during the fall.
+If you’re already enrolled in a Medicare Prescription Drug Plan or a Medicare Advantage plan, the plan sends you a document called an Annual Notice of Change.

 Medicare Part A premiums